mgrue/gwt-gradle-plugin/README.md

 	module 'your.gwt.module.to.compile'
 }
 ```

-right click on the project and configure>convert to Gradle project
+* right click on the project and configure>convert to Gradle project
-Go to Window>Show View>Other>gradle tasks.
+* Go to Window>Show View>Other>gradle tasks.
 In the gradle tasks window double click eclipse.
-Make sure that the GPE(Google Plugin for Eclipse) is installed.
+* Make sure that the GPE(Google Plugin for Eclipse) is installed.
-Right click on your project and go to Properties>google>Web Application
+* Right click on your project and go to Properties>google>Web Application
-Check the check box labeled this project has a war directory and select src/main/webapp as your war directory.
+* Check the check box labeled this project has a war directory and select src/main/webapp as your war directory.
-Then go to the properties for web toolkit.
+* Then go to the properties for web toolkit.
 Check the check box labeled use Google Web Toolkit.
-Make sure not to use
-an SDK from before 2.7.0.
+Make sure not to use an SDK from before 2.7.0.
 Add all of your gwt entry point modules.
 To tell the plugin to gwt compile right click your project and go to google>gwt compile, add all of your modules and click compile.

-**Notes**

-To use the lastest **snapshot** you can add `maven{ url 'https://oss.sonatype.org/content/repositories/snapshots/' }` to the buildscript repositories.

 ## Samples ##